-House Bill No. by Representative Mandie Landry amends existing Louisiana law regarding exemptions from seizure, specifically focusing on motor vehicles and health savings accounts.
-The bill increases the exemption for one motor vehicle from $7,500 to $15,000 in equity value for any purpose, and allows for a second vehicle to be exempted up to $15,000 if the debtor is married or has a licensed driver child in the household, provided they do not qualify for a modified vehicle exemption.
-Additionally, the exemption for vehicles that are substantially modified for individuals with disabilities is raised from $7,500 to $20,000, with the stipulation that only one such vehicle can be exempted.
+House Bill No. 135 proposes amendments to Louisiana's existing laws regarding exemptions from seizure, specifically focusing on motor vehicles and health savings accounts.
+The bill increases the exemption limit for one motor vehicle from $7,500 to $15,000 in equity value, allowing for a second vehicle to be exempted up to the same amount if the debtor is married or has a licensed child driver in the household.
+Additionally, for vehicles that are substantially modified for individuals with disabilities, the exemption limit is raised from $7,500 to $20,000, with the stipulation that only one such vehicle can be exempted.

-Furthermore, the bill introduces an exemption for health savings accounts, which are defined as accounts for medical expenses authorized under federal law.
-It retains existing exemptions for pensions and tax-deferred arrangements while adding the definition of "health savings account" to the law.
-The changes aim to provide greater financial protection for debtors by increasing the value of exempt assets and expanding the types of accounts that are protected from seizure.
+Furthermore, the bill expands the list of exempt assets by including health savings accounts, which are defined as accounts for medical expenses authorized under federal law.
+The proposed changes also update the valuation method for motor vehicles from the NADA retail value to the JD Power Official Used Car Guide.
+Overall, the bill aims to provide greater financial protection for debtors by increasing the value of exempt assets and clarifying definitions related to health savings accounts.

 Statutes affected: